codicis-dux/XtremCam/README.md

 Usage :  refer to batch file "xcam4win.bat".

 Limitations : No sound, frame size.
-They are camera's server setting limitations.
+They are camera server setting limitations.

 -------------------------------------------------------------------------------------------------------------